biosustain/Maud/docs/adr/0012-single-simulation-study.md

 ## Context

-We need a way to run simulation studies in order to verify that our models work and to answer design-of-experiments questions.
+We need a way to run simulation studies in order to verify that our models work and to answer questions about how informative particular measurements and priors are.

 ## Decision

-We will initially make a python script that implements a single simulation study, targetting the model at `ecoli_small_experiments.toml`.
+We will initially make a python script that implements a single simulation study, targeting the model at `ecoli_small_experiments.toml`.
 Based on how that goes, we can then think about how to make a more general system for running arbitrary simulation studies.